 - Look where you are going.
-Don't let your hands or feet get pinned or crushed. - Travel in the direction that gives you the best view.
+Don't let any part of your body get pinned or crushed. - Travel in the direction that gives you the best view.
 Slow down in congested areas. - Slow down for wet or slippery floors.
 Don't run over things. - Look where you are going before you change direction of travel. - See that you have room to drive and turn.
 Watch out for power unit swing.
 Slow down when making turns. - Avoid sudden movement of controls.
 Learn to use them smoothly at a moderate, even rate. - Be extra careful if you must use your truck in an area where there is a risk of falling objects.

-Continued next page...
+Continued on next page...